NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/04_omniverse_app.md

 This section is for developers who want to understand the codebase and extend the application.
-E2CC follows a standard directory structure common to Omniverse Kit Applications.
+The kit app follows a standard directory structure common to Omniverse Kit Applications.
 The unique functionality of E2CC is implemented in the form of Kit extensions.
 For general questions about app and extension development, or about the directory structure and the build system, please consult the [Omniverse Kit documentation](https://docs.omniverse.nvidia.com/kit/docs/kit-manual/latest/index.html).